Browse Articles

 The form is set up and configured in the component class using FormBuilder

-Easy and suits for simple form
+Easy and suited for simple form

-Flexible and suits for complex form
+Flexible and suited for complex form

 Two-way data binding